ToothlessRider/ESE_Notes/Maths_&_stats_ESE.md

 <hr>

-Q5. c. **What is SVM support vector machine
-What is hyperplane, support vector and margins
-What are the types of SVM support , how does it work and what are it's applications ?**
+Q5. c. **What is SVM support vector machine<br> What is hyperplane, support vector and margins<br> What are the types of SVM support , how does it work and what are it's applications ?**

 Ans.
 ### Support Vector Machine (SVM):